- A fund run only to benefit members

 - Has never paid commissions to financial planners

 With 13 Industry SuperFunds to choose from, there is an Industry SuperFund for every type of worker.
 In fact, nearly 5 million workers already belong to a fund that carries the Industry SuperFund symbol.

 The symbol is the marque of a super fund you can trust.
 Choosing a fund that carries this symbol could make a significant difference to your retirement because it represents funds that are run only to profit their members, which could mean more for you in retirement.
 So if you want a quality super fund that puts you first, all you have to do is look for this symbol.

 Industry Super Australia.

-Industry Super Australia (ISA) was established in 2006 and manages collective programs on behalf of the 14 Industry SuperFunds, with the objective of maximising the retirement savings of five million industry super members.
+Industry Super Australia (ISA) was established in 2006 and manages collective programs on behalf of the 13 Industry SuperFunds, with the objective of maximising the retirement savings of nearly five million industry super members.
 ISA investors also participate in ISA's programs.